JoeOwnage67/MEDIEVAL-MEDICINES-MO-EDITION/readme.md

 Updated to 1.5.

-1.4 branch of this mod will not be touched so as not to mess up people's saves.
+1.4 branch of this mod will not changed in any way.

 Please let me know of any feedback or issues so I can try to correct them.